bishalpaudelofficial/Analog-IC-Design/4.Band Gap Reference/1.CTAT Design/readme.md

 ![2 Voltage variation with temperature and its slope](https://user-images.githubusercontent.com/62088646/213100901-e2f76862-e5b8-44be-aeaa-6d77960a5d9f.jpg)

 From the above figure we observed that as temperature increases, voltage decreases.
-Hence, we can conclude that CTAT is realized from our design.
+Hence, we can conclude that CTAT is realized.
 Additionally, the slope of voltage w.r.t temperature (blue graph) is approximately -1.6mV/°C with variations from -1.5mV/°C to 1.78mV/°C.

 For more accurate and comprehensive analysis do check out the Cookbook.